restic/restic/doc/020_installation.rst

 RHEL & CentOS
 =============

-restic can be installed via copr repository, for RHEL7/CentOS you can try the following:
+Restic can be installed via copr repository, for RHEL7/CentOS you can try the following:

 .. code-block:: console